Baking recipes - Inspiration and pleasure with evoDrinks

 Low carb alarm.
 We have combined cake and a 100% natural sports drink (evoActive).
-The result is an unbeatable treat that children will also enjoy.
+The result is a tasty highlight that children will also enjoy.
 This apple cake with just

-7 g of carbohydrates per piece all year round.
+7 g of carbohydrates per piece can be joined all year long.
 The cinnamon makes it ideal for the Advent season.
-If you replace cinnamon with lemon grated cinnamon, you will have a wonderful cake even in summer.
+If you replace cinnamon with lemon grated, you will have a wonderful cake even in summer.

 Ingredients: (for 1 cake)